Skip to Content

 via Instagram: @rouxmanchoo

-The Boggle, sometimes spelled “Bogle,” is a new hybrid dog developed by crossbreeding a Boxer with the Beagle.
-Boggles can vary depending on parentage, but there are some traits and qualities we know they’ll inherit.
+The Boggle, sometimes spelled “Bogle,” is a new hybrid dog developed by crossbreeding a Boxer with a Beagle.
+Boggles can vary greatly depending on parentage, but there are some traits and qualities we know they’ll inherit.

 For instance, most Boggles are bred with a strong and sturdy frame, thanks to the Boxer side.
-Some may look skinny, but they’re actually sneaky athletic.
-However, expect to see physical traits that resemble the Beagle, such as the long ears and body.
+Though a few may look skinny, they’re actually sneaky athletic.
+Also, expect to see iconic physical traits that lean towards the Beagle side, such as the long ears and body.

 It’s worth noting that Boggles may or may not inherit the Beagle’s trademark nose.
 If so, they’ll easily get distracted as they’re exposed to various new scents.
-Still, the Boxer’s calmness and bravery can ground them.
+But even so, the Boxer’s calmness and bravery can ground them.

 12. Cheagle